gshipley/enterprise_training/AdminTraining.md

 	# htpasswd -c /etc/openshift/htpasswd demo

+**Note: The -c option to htpasswd creates a new file, overwriting any existing htpasswd file.
+If your intention is to add a new user to an existing  htpasswd file, simply drop the -c option.**

 After entering the above command, you will be prompted for a password for the user *demo*.
 Once you have provided that password, view the contents of the htpasswd file to ensure that the user was added correctly.
 Make a note of the password as we will using it during later labs.

 	# cat /etc/openshift/htpasswd